5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/agriculture/irrigated_agriculture.md

 * Rey, D; Holman, I.P; Daccache, A; Morris, J, Weatherhead, E.K, and Knox, J.W (In Press).
 Modelling and mapping the economic value of supplemental irrigation in a humid climate.
 Agricultural Water Management
 * “Managing risks, impacts and uncertainty of drought” http://www.ukia.org/data/conference/Holman.pdf
-* Podcast: “Evidence of increasing resilience in the irrigated agricultural sector in the face of increasing water scarcity” by Dr Lola Rey https://www.youtube.com/watch?v=k1_fjjWYAuU&feature=youtu.be